 “We are drawing from many different wells with cups full of water,” said Holder.
 “We are looking for art, artists and the Spirit in places no one else is considering.
 We are trying to find truth with cartoonists, musicians and artists.
 What I mean by that is God is still speaking truth even from those who don’t profess faith at all.
 As a result, we discover new truths and become better followers of Christ.
 And every time we look, we come back inspired and with new brothers and sisters.”

 Artists as far away as South America and Singapore are submitting their works, including paintings, photography, comics, sheet music, poetry and short stories.
 Newton Presbyterian’s outreach committee reviews all submissions.
 There is no age requirement: young and old may participate.
 The committee asks that each piece be accompanied with a short explanation from the artist as to what inspired their work.
 For example, Carlos Bonardi, a graphic designer, illustrator and comic artist living in Buenos Aires, Argentina, recently submitted a painting titled “Do Not Let Yourself Be Beat.”
 It expresses having faith, staying happy and dancing during COVID-19.
 The piece, he said, speaks of not being defeated.
 “It speaks of the strength that our grandparents must have, of the doctors and the children who are our hope,” Bonardi wrote.

-The pieces that are chosen by the committee are featured on the church’s website, Instagram and Facebook pages.
+The pieces that are chosen by the committee are featured on the church’s website, Instagram and Facebook webpages.
 The committee often rolls out one to two pieces at a time.
 So far, the committee has received over 50 submissions.
 Once a piece is accepted, the artist will sign an online, nonexclusive, publishing rights agreement to protect both the artist and the church.

 What is the message the church hopes will be conveyed through this new program?